jiromaykin/rebase-examples/README.md

 # rebase-examples

 Learning rebase and squash and stash.
-Her I add a merge conflict.
+Here I add a merge conflict.